jsiek/B522-PL-Foundations/Unification.lagda.md

 ### The unifies relation is reflexive

-We prove that
+We shall prove that `σ unifies σ` provided that σ is idempotent.

-      IdemSubst σ
-    → σ unifies σ

 The proof is by induction on σ and the base case is trivial.
 For the induction step, we need to show that